Queen Elizabeth II Platinum Jubilee Medal

-The Queen Elizabeth II Platinum Jubilee Medal (Médaille du jubilé de platine de la reine Elizabeth II) or the Queen's Platinum Jubilee Medal is a commemorative medal created to mark the 70th anniversary of Queen Elizabeth II's accession in 1952.
+The Queen Elizabeth II Platinum Jubilee Medal (Médaille du jubilé de platine de la reine Elizabeth II) or the Queen's Platinum Jubilee Medal is a commemorative medal created in 2022 to mark the 70th anniversary of Queen Elizabeth II's accession in 1952.

 The medal was awarded in the United Kingdom to people who worked in public service, including the Armed Forces, the emergency services, and the prison services.
-In Canada, six of the country's 10 provinces issuied their own medals; the first time in Canadian history that a royal occasion has been commemorated on provincial medals.
+In Canada, six of the country's 10 provinces issued their own medals; the first time in Canadian history that a royal occasion has been commemorated on provincial medals.
 Outstanding volunteers, members of the Canadian Armed Forces and emergency services, and other people who made a positive impact on society were deemed eligible to receive the medals, with particular focus in some provinces on the response to the COVID-19 pandemic, reconciliation with First Nations and Inuit, and protection of the environment.
 The Queen's Caribbean realms also instituted a medal programme for the Platinum Jubilee.
 Examples of those eligible there were members of the emergency services who responded during hurricanes and the COVID-19 pandemic and of the defence and police forces.